Anamika1608/Anamika1608/README.md

 **A Passionate Full-Stack Developer and Tech Enthusiast** 🚀

 ### **About Me**
 I'm a full-stack web developer currently pursuing a BTech in Computer Science from MSIT (IPU).
-I thrive on building intuitive user experiences and scalable web applications.
 Constantly exploring new technologies, I aim to stay ahead in the rapidly evolving tech world.
 Let's code and create something amazing! 💡

 ---